Away With The Steiners

 THIS is definitely a huge part of the Indian travel adventure!

-We organised a pickup from the airport on first arrival in India which made that part straightforward for us (our driver even came in to help purchase SIM cards before setting off on our way to the city).
+We organised a pickup from the airport on first arrival in India which made that part straightforward for us.

 Getting around by auto rickshaw (or CNG)